Plainville Back Pain Patients Tips for Waiting on Relief: Walking, Breathing, Walking

 Listen to this PODCAST with Dr. Robert Patterson on The Back Doctors Podcast with Dr. Michael Johnson as he discusses the role of patient expectations in their pain relief with The Cox® Technic System of Spinal Pain Management.

-Schedule your next Plainville chiropractic appointment today.
+Set up your next Plainville chiropractic appointment soon.
 Waiting while transitioning from pain to pain-relief is a time of hope combined with a little concern.
-Layden Chiropractic knows this and has the wisdom to walk this path with our low back pain and sciatica patients.
+Layden Chiropractic knows this and has the experience in walking this path with our low back pain and sciatica patients.
 Liminality need not be endured alone!

 Layden Chiropractic shares how chiropractic back pain patients can cope with the waiting – the liminality of back pain treatment – for relief with breathing and walking.